grab/engineering-blog/_posts/2018-11-02-feature-toggles-ab-testing.md

 tags: [Experiment, Back End, Front End, Feature Toggle, A/B Testing]
 comments: true
 cover_photo: /img/feature-toggles-ab-testing/cover.png
 excerpt: "Grab’s feature toggle SDK provides a dynamic feature toggle capability to our engineering, data, product, and even business teams.
-Feature toggles also let teams modify system behavior without changing code.
+Feature toggles also let teams modify system behaviour without changing code.
 Developers use the feature flags to keep new features hidden until product and marketing teams are ready to share and to run experiments (A/B tests) by dynamically changing feature toggles for specific users, rides, etc."
 ---

 Imagine this scenario.
 You're on one of several teams working on a sophisticated ride allocation service.
 Your team is responsible for the core booking allocation engine.
 You’re tasked with increasing the efficiency of the booking allocation algorithm for allocating drivers to passengers.
 You know this requires a fairly large overhaul of the implementation which will take several weeks.
 Meanwhile other team members need to continue ongoing work on related areas of the codebase.
 You need to be able to ship this algorithm in an incomplete state, but dynamically enable it in the testing environment while keeping it disabled in the production environment.

 How do you control releasing a new feature like this, or hide a feature still in development?
 The answer is *[feature toggling](https://martinfowler.com/articles/feature-toggles.html)*.

 Grab’s Product Insights & Experimentation platform provides a dynamic feature toggle capability to our engineering, data, product, and even business teams.
-Feature toggles also let teams modify system behavior without changing code.
+Feature toggles also let teams modify system behaviour without changing code.

 Grab uses feature toggles to:

 1. Gate **feature deployment** in production to keep new features hidden until product and marketing teams are ready to share.

 2. Run **experiments (A/B tests)** by dynamically changing feature toggles for specific users, rides, etc. For example, a feature can appear only to a particular group of people while running an experiment (treatment group).

 ![](/img/feature-toggles-ab-testing/image_0.png)

 Feature toggles, for both experiments and rollouts, let Grab substantially mitigate the risk of releasing immature functionality and try new features safely.
 If a release has a negative impact, we roll it back.
 If it’s doing well, we keep rolling it out.

 Product and marketing teams then use a web portal to turn features on/off, set up user targeting rules, set various configurations, perform percentage rollouts, and test in production.